-There are plenty of opportunities in Northeast Ohio to be a part of hockey.
-The Cleveland Monsters are proud to work with the CSHL, AAA teams, High School Teams, Adult leagues and more.
-The Monsters hold youth hockey camps and also offer different youth hockey programs to help make memorable experiences.
+There are plenty of opportunities in Northeast Ohio to be a part of the hockey community, and the Cleveland Monsters are proud to work with the CSHL, AAA teams, High School Teams, Adult leagues and more to promote the sport.
+The Monsters hold youth hockey camps and offer different youth hockey programs to help make memorable experiences.
 The Phil Simon Memorial Fund is a division of the Monsters Community Fund that supports Youth Hockey in the Northeast Ohio Community.
 For more information about Youth Hockey in NE Ohio, contact our Monsters Youth Hockey Specialist.

 Hockey in Northeast Ohio